miketheo423/project-2/README.md

 In the Schema movies and shows, there is an empty comment property.
 When users choose to leave a comment on the media, the comment is technically being edited each time.

+### Unsolved Problems:
+* When the user clicks on a link it brings them to a new page to view the media profile.
+When the user hits the back button, they are not taken back to the same spot when returning to the disover page.
+* Couldn't get the modal to close on submit, used a refresh page method instead.
+* Didn't have time to implement a rating system

+### What I Would have done differently:
+* Instead of using embedded data to push movies and shows onto users, I would have probably have a movie and show collection and referenced them to the users as they added to their queues.
+This way, once a user adds a movies to their queue, it will now be in the DB and other users could leave comments on the media that everyone could see, forum style.
+This would also limit the amount of API calls being made.